When it comes to reaping telemedicine benefits, things can get complex:

 Dr. Mayer, associate staff psychologist through Doctor on Demand

-When asked what prompted him to begin offering telemedical conferencing to his patients, he pointed to the ability to expand his reach to so many patients who otherwise wouldn’t be able to meet with a psychologist.
-To Dr. Mayer, telemedicine and mental health care are a perfect marriage.
+When asked what prompted him to begin offering telemedical conferencing to his patients, he pointed to the ability to expand his reach to so many patients who otherwise wouldn’t be able to meet with a psychologist and get medical care.
+To Dr. Mayer, a telehealth solution and mental healthcare are a perfect marriage.

 For the patient, he listed the following telemedicine benefits:

 And for the mental healthcare providers like himself, the advantages he’s seen firsthand include: